 - reducing screen use, taking breaks, and remembering to blink

-Dye eye disease is a common condition, with research estimating that it can affect 5–50% of people in a population at any one time.
+Dye eye disease is a common condition, with research estimating that it can affect 16 million people in the United States.

 Multiple factors may contribute to the development of dry eye disease.
-People can try to manage the condition by minimizing any contribution from the environment, treating the symptoms, and aiming to increase tear production or retention.
+People can help manage the condition by minimizing any environmental triggers, treating the symptoms, and aiming to increase tear production or retention.